 The Skills Link Program (SLP) is one of two programs that the First Nations Education Steering Committee and First Nations Schools Association administer under the First Nations and Inuit Youth Employment Strategy for the BC Region.

 - 2014-15 Proposal Template - The SLP proposals are due no later than June 13, 2014

 - Sample Skills Link Proposal Template

-- To support the development and enhancement of young people’s employability skills, such as communication, problem solving, and working with others;
+- To support the development and enhancement of essential employability skills among First Nations and Inuit youth (e.g. communication, problem solving and working with others).

-- To help youth acquire skills by providing wage subsidies for mentored work experience; and
+- To help youth acquire skills by providing wage subsidies for mentored work experience.

-- To support mentored school‐based work and study opportunities (co‐operative education).
+- To support the provision of mentored school-based work and study opportunities (e.g. co-operative education and internships).

 Eligible recipients are First Nations communities in the BC region.
 For co-operative education activities, only First Nations schools are eligible to submit proposals though their administering organization.
 Eligible recipients may then enter into agreements with private sector and non-profit sector employers to access employment opportunities for youth.